Practical ways to support a person living with dementia

-We hope that older people, their carers and families, find it useful.
+We hope that people with concerns about dementia, carers and families, find this guide useful.
 Print this page to give to someone you know or use the share button on the right of this page.

 Ten practical ways to help people with dementia

 - Treat the person with respect and dignity